 Bachelor’s Degree Overall Quality & Other Notable Rankings

-Take a look at the following statistics related to the make-up of the math and compsci majors at Columbia University in the City of New York.
+Take a look at the following statistics related to the make-up of the math and compsci majors at Temple University.

-Prospective students may be interested in knowing that this school graduates 10% more racial-ethnic minorities in its math and compsci bachelor's program than the national average.*
+About 60% of those who receive a bachelor's degree in math and compsci at Temple are white.
+This is above average for this degree on the nationwide level.
+Prospective students may be interested in knowing that this school graduates 2% more racial-ethnic minorities in its math and compsci bachelor's program than the national average.*

-The following table and chart show the race/ethnicity for students who recently graduated from Columbia University in the City of New York with a bachelor's in math and compsci.
+The following table and chart show the race/ethnicity for students who recently graduated from Temple University with a bachelor's in math and compsci.